agarie/measurable/README.md

 I only tested it with 2.0.0 (yes, yes, travis, I'll do it eventually).
 I want to support JRuby as well.

-## Distance measures that I want to support for the moment
+## Distance measures

+I'm using the term "distance measure" without much concern for the strict mathematical definition of a metric.
+If the documentation for one of the methods isn't clear about it being or not a metric, please open an issue.

+The following are the similarity measures supported at the moment:

 - Euclidean distance
 - Squared euclidean distance
 - Cosine distance
-- Max-min distance (["K-Means clustering using max-min distance measure"][maxmin])
+- Max-min distance (from ["K-Means clustering using max-min distance measure"][maxmin])
 - Jaccard distance
 - Tanimoto distance
+- Haversine distance

 These still need to be implemented: